gnt-job¶

 running have only the priority of remaining opcodes changed.

-must be specified. --queued
+--priority must be specified. --queued and waiting can be

 used to re-prioritize all jobs in the respective state, --pending

 includes both.
-To skip a confirmation, pass --force
+To skip a confirmation, pass --force.

 INFO¶